-- The FreeStyle Libre Flash Glucose Monitoring System ("System") contains small parts that may be dangerous if swallowed. - During times of rapidly changing glucose (more than 0.1 mmol/L per minute), interstitial fluid glucose levels as measured by the Sensor may not accurately reflect blood glucose levels.
-Under these circumstances, check the Sensor glucose readings by conducting a fingerstick test using a blood glucose meter. - In order to confirm hypoglycaemia or impending hypoglycaemia as reported by the Sensor, conduct a fingerstick test using a blood glucose meter. - Do not ignore symptoms that may be due to low or high blood glucose.
-If you have symptoms that do not match the Sensor glucose reading or suspect that your reading may be inaccurate, check the reading by conducting a fingerstick test using a blood glucose meter.
-If you are experiencing symptoms that are not consistent with your glucose readings, consult your health care professional. - The FreeStyle Libre Reader can be used with either the FreeStyle Libre Sensor or FreeStyle Libre 2 Sensor but will NOT issue alarms.
-Not all Sensors are available in all countries.
+- The FreeStyle Libre Flash Glucose Monitoring System contains small parts that may be dangerous if swallowed. - During times of rapidly changing glucose (more than 0.1 mmol/L per minute), interstitial fluid glucose levels as measured by the FreeStyle Libre Flash Glucose Monitoring System Sensor may not accurately reflect blood glucose levels.
+Under these circumstances, check the Sensor glucose readings by conducting a fingerstick test using a blood glucose meter. - In order to confirm hypoglycaemia or impending hypoglycaemia as reported by the FreeStyle Libre Flash Glucose Monitoring System Sensor, conduct a fingerstick test using a blood glucose meter. - Do not ignore symptoms that may be due to low or high blood glucose.
+If you have symptoms that do not match the FreeStyle Libre Flash Glucose Monitoring System reading or suspect that your reading may be inaccurate, check the reading by conducting a fingerstick test using a blood glucose meter.
+If you are experiencing symptoms that are not consistent with your glucose readings, consult your health care professional.